open-zaak/open-zaak/docs/introduction/open-source/public_code.md

 Software source code MUST be licensed under an [OSI-approved open source license](https://opensource.org/licenses/category). | yes | [LICENSE](https://github.com/open-zaak/open-zaak/blob/master/LICENSE.md)
 All code MUST be published with a license file. |yes | [LICENSE](https://github.com/open-zaak/open-zaak/blob/master/LICENSE.md)
 Contributors MUST NOT be required to transfer copyright of their contributions to the codebase. | yes |
-All source code files in the codebase SHOULD include a copyright notice and a license header. | yes | 2020-08-03 review by @ericherman
+All source code files in the codebase SHOULD include a copyright notice and a license header that are machine readable. | yes | 2020-08-03 review by @ericherman
 Codebases MAY have multiple licenses for different types of code and documentation. | | N/A

 ## [Use a coherent style](https://standard.publiccode.net/criteria/style.html)